HAKSOAT/haksoat.github.io/_posts/2023-11-13-building-trading-system.md

 A drawdown analysis is useful when combined with a backtest as it gives a good picture of the potential experience in a live trading scenario.

-Will the trader have the ability to stomach such a drawback percentage?
-Can the trader endure a drawback for such periods?
+Will the trader have the ability to stomach such a drawdown percentage?
+Can the trader endure a drawdown for such periods?
 How will the trader handle a situation where the stock never recovers?
-Is it a good idea to decide what the maximum drawback is?
+Is it a good idea to decide what the maximum drawdown is?

 I have not applied this knowledge in my side project yet, but it is one of the most interesting concepts I learned about risk management.